sigmie/docs.sigmie.com/src/pages/docs/indices/languages.md

 ### Stopwords

-Here is a list with all the predefined Stopwords for the German language.
+Here is a list of all the predefined Stopwords for the German language.

 aber, alle, allem, allen, aller, alles, als, also, am, an, ander, andere, anderem, anderen, anderer, anderes, anderm, andern, anderr,